ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 ### New EventListener functions
 For the EventListener we have moved away from the annotation based approach.
-In this version you can add a EventListener function instead.
+In this version you can add an EventListener function instead.
-See the [event listener section](http://localhost:8000/sections/reference/event-listener/) for more details.
+See the [event listener section](../../reference/event-listener/) for more details.

 ## Improved and simplified Runtime
 ### Better performance
 Due to simplifying and refactoring the runtime we see a big increase in the load a Baker instance can handle.
-For our created [example project](https://github.com/ing-bank/baker/tree/master/examples/src) we saw the project could handle over 5 times the load when switching between version 2 and 3 of Baker.
+For our created [example project](https://github.com/ing-bank/baker/tree/master/examples/src) we saw the project could handle over 5 times the load when switching from version 2 to 3 of Baker.

 ### New journal for stateless processes
 For stateless processes we used to advise to use the in-memory-journal plugin.